mozilla/addons-server/docs/topics/api/v4_frozen/overview.rst

 * 2018-08-16: added ``is_developer_reply`` property to ratings.
 This changed was also backported to the `v3` API. https://github.com/mozilla/addons-server/issues/8993
 * 2018-09-13: added ``name`` and ``icon_url`` properties to the ``addon`` object in ratings.
 This changed was also backported to the `v3` API. https://github.com/mozilla/addons-server/issues/9357
 * 2018-09-27: backed out "localised field values are always returned as objects" change from 2018-07-19 from `v4` API.
 This is intended to be temporary change while addons-frontend upgrades.
-  On addons-dev and addons stage enviroments the previous behavior is available as `api/v4dev`.
+  On addons-dev and addons stage environments the previous behavior is available as `api/v4dev`.
 The `v4dev` api is not available on AMO production server. https://github.com/mozilla/addons-server/issues/9467
 * 2018-10-04: added ``is_strict_compatibility_enabled`` to discovery API ``addons.current_version`` object.
 This change was also backported to the `v3` API. https://github.com/mozilla/addons-server/issues/9520
 * 2018-10-04: added ``is_deleted`` to the ratings API.
 This change was also backported to the `v3` API. https://github.com/mozilla/addons-server/issues/9371